Baby 123: Okinawa, daycare and the art of play

 If not for the sign on the front and the double gated entryway, a visitor might feel as though they’re approaching someone’s home – a home filled with smiling children.
 Step inside Baby 123 and proprietor Takako Maruo will be in motion right in the middle of the day’s business, her watchful eyes sweeping the room while she and her staff hand out lunches or snacks, organize games and other activities or simply converse with their small charges.
 The VIPs of the day – the children – are all active and occupied, often laughing and always learning.
 But in the midst of the activity and laughter, the staff of Baby 123 take their part in what Maruo calls “the art of play” very seriously.

-Since 2008 Baby 123 has been a treasured resource for moms and dads living or working in the Sunabe area who, through work or other commitments, have needed a safe and fun place to entrust with their children.
+Since 2008 Baby 123 has been a treasured resource for moms and dads living or working near the Sunabe area who need a safe and fun place to entrust with their children.
 Baby 123 goes well beyond these basic requirements by literally going off the beaten path to provide a stimulating and educational environment that helps kids get the most out of a unique time and place in their lives.

 A day of activities